Karanikolica

 Karanikolica (Macedonian and Караниколица, Kara Nikolla) is a mountain peak in Kosovo and North Macedonia.
 The peak is found in the Šar Mountains.
 It's 2409 m high and is just one of the peaks over 2000 m which is found along the ridge of the Šar Mountains.
 Two mountain lakes are found under Karanikolica's peak.

 The first known ski-descent of Karanikolica was on 6 February 2016.
-The group was led by local mountain guides Kostantin Ciriviri and Jovan Bozinovski, while the rest of the party was made up of two female ski mountaineers from Norway and Slovakia, and a male splitboarder from the United Kingdom.
+The group was led by local mountain guides Kostantin Ciriviri and Jovan Bozinoski, while the rest of the party was made up of two female ski mountaineers from Norway and Slovakia, and a male splitboarder from the United Kingdom.